 Museum exhibits are included in the Balance Sheet at insurance value rather than current or fair value, reflecting the fact that sales and exchanges are uncommon.
-However, during the year the basis of the insurance value was changed to exclude costs associated with auction purchases.
 Additions to the exhibits collection are initially included at historical cost and are then included as part of the annual insurance revaluation.